What is Current Transformer?

-It consists of two parts: a primary winding and a secondary winding.
+It consists of two parts: a primary winding and a secondary winding just like a typical transformer.
 The current enters the primary winding (producing flux in the core), and then is induced into the secondary by the changing magnetic field, producing current which flows through its own windings.
 This article will explain the current transformer’s basic principle, construction, and usage.

 Purpose of Current Transformer in Electrical Circuits: